 - Complex virtualized environment

 Oracle had threatened the transportation company with exorbitant licensing costs if they moved off their Oracle hardware.
 However, the vendor is basing their talking points on company policy, not on the contractual language itself.
 Their policies are designed to keep you in place and prevent you from leaving the vendor.
 A vendor’s policy isn’t enforceable, but contracts are.

 Outlining customer Oracle contractual obligations reassures move to VxRail

 LicenseFortress team demonstrated to the client how their Oracle licenses would cover them as they moved over to Dell’s VxRail systems.
-This addressed the majoirty of the support concerns they expressed.
-After LicenseFortress outlined the customer’s contractual rights the client pushed back against Oracle and made the switch to VxRail.
-In this case, the transportation client was able to lower their operational costs and maintain their right to choose what hardware they used.
+This addressed the majority of the support concerns they expressed.
+After LicenseFortress outlined the customer’s contractual rights, the client pushed back against Oracle and switched to VxRail.
+In this case, the transportation client could lower their operational costs and maintain their right to choose what hardware they used.